ABNIRML: Analyzing the Behavior of Neural IR Models: Results Analysis

+\smm{\textbf{Lexical models handle typographical errors better \smb{than trained contextualized language models}.} In all but one case (ANCE DL19), BM25, LGBM, and DT5Q are negatively affected by typographical errors less than the \smb{trained} contextualized language models.
+This is a surprising result, given that contextualized language models should be able to learn common misspellings and treat them similarly to the original words \smb{(the transfer SBERT model largely ignores typos)}.
+This problem is particularly apparent for EPIC and ColBERT, which perform matching on the WordPiece level.}

-We also find that adding non-relevant sentences to the end of relevant documents often increases the ranking score of EPIC, BERT, and T5.
+\textbf{\smb{Trained} Contextualized models behave unexpectedly when additional content is introduced in documents.} We find that models that rely heavily on unigram matching (e.g., BM25) \smb{and the transfer SBERT model} respond positively to the addition of DocT5Query terms.
+Even the DocT5Query model itself sees an additional boost, suggesting that weighting the expansion terms higher in the document may further improve the effectiveness of this model.
+However, the contextualized models often respond \textit{negatively} to these additions.
+We also find that adding non-relevant sentences to the end of relevant documents often increases the ranking score of contextualized models.
 This is in contrast with models like BM25, in which the scores of relevant documents decrease with the addition of non-relevant information.
-From the variable length MMTs, we know that this increase in score is likely not due to increasing the length alone.
-Such characteristics may pose a risk to ranking systems based on EPIC, BERT, or T5, in which content sources could aim to increase their ranking simply by adding non-relevant content to the end of their documents.
+From the variable length MMPs, we know that this increase in score is likely not due to increasing the length alone.
+Such characteristics may pose a risk to ranking systems based on contextualized models, in which content sources could aim to increase their ranking simply by adding non-relevant content to their documents.